 - (a) Computing the value of an individual's time.
 If an individual's salary is known, allocate the individual's salary on the basis of time spent on foreign market development activities.
-If the individual's salary is unknown, claim up to the equivalent of a step 10, GS-15 for professional personnel and up to the current estimated industry rate at the person's level of employment for nonprofessional personnel. - (b) Computing the value of indirect expenditures.
+If the individual's salary is unknown, claim up to the equivalent of a step 10, GS-15 for professional personnel and up to the current estimated industry rate at the person's level of employment for non-professional personnel. - (b) Computing the value of indirect expenditures.
 Allocate value on the basis of sound management and accounting procedures when considering indirect expenditures, such as overhead and facilities, which are furnished by the industry.

-§ 1550.53 What are the requirements for documenting and reporting contributions?
+§ 1484.53 What are the requirements for documenting and reporting contributions?

-- (a) Each claimed contribution must be documented by the Cooperator, showing the method of computing non-cash contributions, salaries, and travel expenses. - (b) Each Cooperator must keep records of the methods used to compute the value of non-cash contributions, and: - (1) Copies of invoices or receipts for expenses paid by the third party and not reimbursed by the Cooperator for the joint activity; or - (2) If invoices are not available, an itemized statement from the third party as to what costs it incurred pursuant to the joint activity; or - (3) If neither of the foregoing is available, a statement from the third party as to what goods and services it provided; or - (4) If none of the foregoing are available, a memo to the files of the U.S. Cooperator's estimate of what contributions were made by the third party, item by item, and the method used to assign a value to each. - (c) Each Cooperator must report its contributions as described in § 1550.70(a).
+- (a) Each claimed contribution must be documented by the Cooperator, showing the method of computing noncash contributions, salaries, and travel expenses. - (b) Each Cooperator must keep records of the methods used to compute the value of non-cash contributions, and - (1) Copies of invoices or receipts for expenses paid by the U.S. industry and not reimbursed by the Cooperator for the joint activity; or - (2) If invoices are not available, an itemized statement from the U.S. industry as to what costs it incurred pursuant to the joint activity; or - (3) If neither of the foregoing is available, a statement from the U.S. industry as to what goods and services it provided; or - (4) If none of the foregoing are available, a memo to the files of the U.S.

+Cooperator's estimate of what contributions were made by the U.S. industry, item by item, and the method used to assign a value to each.

+(c) Each Cooperator must report its contributions as described in §1550.70 (a).

-§1550.54 What expenditures may FAS reimburse under the Cooperator program?
+§ 1484.54 What expenditures may FAS reimburse under the Cooperator program?